 - Keeps the membership informed of committee activities and publicizes professional development opportunities on a timely basis.

 - Administers awarding of scholarships, including the continuing education grant, that further professional development.

-Membership will consist of all Executive Board members at large, from which a committee chair will be selected from the second year members.
+Membership will consist of all Executive Board members at large, from which a committee chair or co-chairs will be selected from the second year members.
 The ACRL Liaison serves ex officio.
 Additional members may be appointed by the President from the membership at large.

 To provide for continuing education opportunities for members, primarily as the Conference Planning Committee.
 See also: Checklist for Annual Conference Planning.